AI & Tech

 The three-sample rule

 Naming a writer does about ten per cent of the work.
 Pasting samples does the other ninety.
-A template that drops cleanly into a Project or Style:

 Words to remove from your own prompt